 The School of Nursing is a department of Beebe Healthcare.
 Students are considered team members of Beebe Healthcare.
 Beebe Healthcare values are an integral part of the educational program at the School of Nursing.
 All students are expected to adhere to the values and policies of Beebe Healthcare.

 MISSION

-To encourage healthy living, prevent illness, and restore optimal health with the people living, working, and visiting in the communities we serve.
+Beebe Healthcare's charitable mission is to encourage healthy living, prevent illness, and restore optimal health with the people residing, working, or visiting the communities we serve.

 VISION